-FINMA guidance 07/2020 exemptions in the procedure for opening new business relationships before 30 June 2021
+FINMA guidance 07/2020 | Exemptions in the procedure for opening new business relationships with clients domiciled abroad before 30 June 2021

-Status: In force since 2 October 2020
+- In force since 2 October 2020

-- Valid until 1 October 2020, with the possibility of an extension, if necessary - Continuation of exemptions in the procedure for opening new business relationships before 30 June 2021: extension under certain conditions of the 30-day period provided for in art.
+- Valid until 30 June 2021

+- Continuation of exemptions in the procedure for opening new business relationships with clients domiciled abroad before 30 June 2021: extension under certain conditions of the 30-day period provided for in art.
 45 Swiss banks' code of conduct with regard to the exercise of due diligence (CDB 20) to 120 days in cases where the identification document's authenticity has not been confirmed.